Ensembl/faidx_xs/README.md

 # Faidx version 1.1

-This is a Perl XS interface into the FAIDX component of htslib
+This is a Perl XS interface into the FAIDX component of htslib.

+This interface has now been integrated into Bio-HTS which is available from https://github.com/Ensembl/Bio-HTS or on CPAN at http://search.cpan.org/dist/Bio-DB-HTS/ (v1.04).
+The FAIDX functionality is in Bio::DB::HTS::Faidx.
+Bio-HTS is where future maintenance and additional updates will occur.

 ## INSTALLATION